eProsima/Fast-DDS/examples/cpp/dds/AdvancedConfigurationExample/README.md

                   --transport=<shm|udp|udpv6>
                     Use only shared-memory, UDPv4, or UDPv6 transport.If not
-                    set, use Fast DDS default transports (depending on the scenario it will use the most efficient one:  data-sharing delivery mechanism > shared-memory > UDP ).
+                    set, use Fast DDS default transports (depending on the scenario it will use the most efficient one: data-sharing delivery mechanism > shared-memory > UDP).
+  -o              --ownership
+                    Use Topic with EXCLUSIVE_OWNERSHIP (SHARED_OWNERSHIP by
+                    default).
+                  --strength=<num>
+                    Set this Publisher strength.
+Set Topic with EXCLUSIVE_OWNERSHIP.
+Default: 0

 Subscriber options:
   -t <topic_name> --topic=<topic_name>